top of page

 The Monday After I Skipped Grounding

 When I came back that Monday, I sat down to work like usual.
 But something felt off.
-Restless.
-Unsettled.
-And suddenly, I had this strange sensation—like my body was craving the mat.

 Not a thought.
 Not a checklist item.
 A pull.

-It hit me: My body missed grounding.
+It hit me: my body missed grounding.

 I hadn’t realized how much it had become a part of my nervous system’s regulation.
-So I slipped off my shoes, placed my feet on the mat, and gave myself 20 quiet minutes.
+I slipped off my shoes, placed my feet on the mat, and gave myself 20 quiet minutes.

 So...
 Does Grounding Actually Work?